mggg/GerryChain/docs/user/optimizers.rst

 Using ``SingleMetricOptimizer``
 -------------------------------

-Now the `SingleMetricOptimizer` is set up as a wrapper around our basic `MarkovChain` class, so interacting with it should be familiar.
-To set up our optimizer, we, we simply pass it a proposal function, some constraints, an initial state, and the objective function:
+Now the ``SingleMetricOptimizer`` is set up as a wrapper around our basic ``MarkovChain`` class, so interacting with it should be familiar.
+To set up our optimizer, we simply pass it a proposal function, some constraints, an initial state, and the objective function:

 .. code:: python